ou-cpwo/chi-sird-2026/_pages/organisers.md

 permalink: /organisers/
 ---

+## Workshop Organisers

-Our team of organizers represent experts in online harms, personal safety, psychology, design, methodology, misinformation, responsible software engineering, pro-social computing, social engineering, and enterprise design thinking, from both academic and industry backgrounds.
+Our team of organizers represent experts in online harms, personal safety, psychology, design, methodology, misinformation, responsible software engineering, pro-social computing, social engineering, and enterprise design thinking, from both academic and industrybackgrounds.
 Each organizer brings unique expertise, experience, and vision to the workshop.
 Our team has extensive workshop organizational experience in user experience, responsible software engineering, design, applied psychology, ethics, and knowledge